christinerose/gibbr.org/blog/hillingar/index.md

 Nix, by default, gives us sandboxes builds in isolation so all dependencies - implicit or explicit - are captured, to ensure reproducibility.

+After speaking to Jules I realised next is actually a language, next packages is a package repository created using the next language, and there is a package and the command line tool is used as a package manager.
+Nix SOS is a operating system built with the same principles

 // Nix tech details to build a vocabulary

 Nix

 DSL